Jakub-Ner/Auto-meetings/README.md

 - Searches on my mailbox for mails from my university profesors.
 - Looks for links to Zoom Meetings.
 - Saves links and dates of meetings in JSON.
+- Saves links and dates you give as params using --add
+-

 - ---------------------------------------------
 *Soon program will:*